Water scarcity and floods can hit food prices, hydropower, semiconductor processes, and urban infrastructure at the same time.

 Korea should connect industrial water, heavy rain, dam and river management, and agricultural supply rather than treating water as one issue.

-For this issue, start with drought indices, then check whether flood losses is moving through prices, physical supply, regulation, or financing conditions.
-A short-lived market shock, a quarter-long supply disruption, and a permanent rule change require different decisions.
+Start with drought indices, then check whether flood losses is moving through prices, physical supply, policy response, or financing conditions.
+A short market shock, a quarter-long supply disruption, and a permanent rule change require different decisions.

 Current Signals To Watch